 - Arabica – friendly staff and a great cup of coffee.
 Popular with locals, so you know it’s great.

 One way to see what Wellington cuisine has to offer is by going on a food tour.
-Either of these two sound like good options.

 Did we visit your favourite Wellington restaurants?

 If you enjoyed this list of Wellington restaurants, please share it on social media and pin it:

 Here's the secret to packing light: